peterstace/upgrade-go-module/README.md

 To invoke the script, you at least need to provide the name of the module dependency you want to upgrade and the version you want upgrade it to.

+You also need to set `GITHUB_TOKEN` to an OAuth token for GitHub API requests.
+This is used by `hub` to raise PRs automatically.

 Optionally, you can also provide:

 - A search root, which will tell the script where to look for git repos.
 If not